Ron Heller (tight end)

-Ronald Jeffrey Heller (born September 18, 1963) is a former professional football tight end in the National Football League for the San Francisco 49ers, Atlanta Falcons, and Seattle Seahawks.
+Ronald Jeffrey Heller (born September 18, 1963) is an American former professional football tight end in the National Football League (NFL) for the San Francisco 49ers, Atlanta Falcons, and Seattle Seahawks.
 He played college football at Oregon State University.

 Early life

 Born in Grass Valley, California, he moved with his family to Clark Fork in north Idaho when he was 12, and graduated from Clark Fork High School in 1981, in a senior class of 18.
 He was a three-sport standout in football (All-state), basketball (All-state), and track (won the state title in the 200-meter dash).
 He played in an 8-man league in football.

 Heller accepted a football scholarship to Oregon State University.
 He played for the Beavers from 1981 to 1985, where he played as a nose guard (freshman) and linebacker (sophomore and junior), before being switched to tight end as a senior.

 In 2005, he was inducted into the Idaho Athletic Hall of Fame.